ph4n70m-linuxbtw/ocr-with-tesseract/README.md

 You can assign this command to a keyboard shortcut, which makes it very fast to copy large bits of text from your screen.
 (It is actually what I have done in the Keyboard program on Xubuntu which comes with XFCE)

+What this file is doing :

+It runs the command 'flameshot gui -r | tesseract stdin stdout | xclip -selection clipboard'.

+'flameshot gui -r' takes a screenshot from which you can chose the area that you want to screen grab, and it pipes the output (screenshot) to tesseract, which takes the screenshot and turns it into text, and finally, pipes the text to xclip, which copies the text to your clipboard.

+I hope that this project will be useful to you.

+Please consider starring this project so that others will see it too.